sohooo/nvim2/README.md

 - fully portable; place this repo anywhere you want
 - modern telescope and lspsaga setup
 - nicely structured and fine-tuned `vimrc` (`init.vim`) config for easy extension/modification
-- enhanced markdown editing with folding, fenced code highlighting and TOC
+- enhanced markdown editing with folding, fenced code hightighting and TOC
 - distraction-free writing mode with focus on current paragraph
 - trailing whitespace on save are automatically removed
 - regex commands (like search/replace) with live preview